itzzzH/Poke-Count/README.md

 🎮 Poke-Count

 A lightweight and customisable overlay designed for manually tracking with ease in PokeMMO...
-Perfect for box farmers
+Perfect for box farming!

 Built with Python and Tkinter, it sits cleanly on top of your game without getting in the way, running quietly with a tiny footprint.
 ✨ Features